invertedv/goMortgage/documentation/specsFile.md

 ## The Specification File
 The specificaton (specs) file tells goMortgage what to do.
 There are examples in the scripts directory.
 Some fields in the specs file are mandatory, others optional.
+Note that comments start with a double forward slash (//)

 The format for entries is: